Sonos

 {% endfor %}

 The Sonos favorites sensor (sensor.sonos_favorites) is disabled by default.
-It can be found and enabled from the entities associated with the Sonos integration on your Devices & Services page.
+It can be found and enabled from the entities associated with the Sonos integration on your Devices & services page.

 Playing media

-Sonos accepts a variety of media_content_id formats in the media_player.play_media service, but most commonly as URIs.
+Sonos accepts a variety of media_content_id formats in the media_player.play_media action, but most commonly as URIs.
 For example, both Spotify and Tidal share links can be provided as-is.
 Playback of music hosted on a Plex server is possible.
 Direct HTTP/HTTPS links to local or remote media files can also be used if the Sonos device can reach the URI directly, but specific media encoding support may vary.

 Music services which require an account (e.g., Spotify) must first be configured using the Sonos app.